 - What’s the relationship of the CEO to the board?

 - What’s the compensation of external board members?

-Ultimately the organization exists to fulfill a particular purpose–its mission.
-As well, it must have clearly defined values and goals.
+The organization exists to fulfill a particular purpose–its mission.
+And it must have defined values and goals.

 - Select members based on character first, and specific skills second.
-Even so, board members in a Christ-centred entity should have traits mentioned in 1 Timothy 3.
+Board members in a Christ-centred entity should have traits mentioned in 1 Timothy 3.